AdobeDocs/campaign-standard.en/help/integrating/using/configuring-campaign-points-of-interest-data-integration.md

 1. Then, in **[!UICONTROL Adobe Experience Platform Launch]**, you need to create rules to support mobile use cases between Point of Interests and Adobe Campaign.
 This rule will be triggered when a user enters a geo-fenced **[!UICONTROL Point of Interest]**.
 Refer to this [page](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#Locationpostback) to create your rule.

 1. Defining your Points of Interest in Places.
-See [Defining Points of Interest in Adobe Mobile Services](../../integrating/using/configuring-campaign-points-of-interest-data-integration.md#defining-points-of-interest-in-adobe-mobile-services).
-1. Define the data that you want to collect from your mobile application's subscribers.
-See [Collecting subscribers' Points of interest data](../../integrating/using/configuring-campaign-points-of-interest-data-integration.md#collecting-subscribers--points-of-interest-data).
+See [Create a Point of Interest](https://placesdocs.com/places-services-by-adobe-documentation/places-database-management-1/managing-pois-in-the-places-ui#create-a-poi).

 1. Make sure you access the mobile application and the collected location data in Adobe Campaign.
 See [Accessing mobile apps used to collect location data](../../integrating/using/configuring-campaign-points-of-interest-data-integration.md#accessing-mobile-apps-used-to-collect-location-data) and [Accessing collected location data](../../integrating/using/configuring-campaign-points-of-interest-data-integration.md#accessing-collected-location-data).

 ## Accessing mobile apps used to collect location data {#accessing-mobile-apps-used-to-collect-location-data}